mehrdad-dev/Battle-of-the-Wordsmiths/README.md

 ## Results

 ## Dowload
 To access the dataset, see the [data](https://github.com/mehrdad-dev/Battle-of-the-Wordsmiths/tree/main/data) folder or download the dataset from the [release](https://github.com/mehrdad-dev/Battle-of-the-Wordsmiths/releases) section.
-Both ``json`` and ``csv`` format is provided for all categories, you can use them based on your need.
+Both ``json`` and ``csv`` formats are provided for all categories, you can use them based on your need.
 For those categories/questions that do not require an answer, "NONE" is replaced as the answer.

 ## Citation